Amy M Lambert

 Develops intermediate skills and applications in one or more studio arts in order to enhance students' abilities as performers, arts creators, or educators.
 Recommended: B CUSP 197 or prior experience.

-WINTER 2013 BISIA 213 C SCULPTING THE HUMAN FORM (see below for BISIA 213 E DRAWING PRACTICE AND CRITICAL THINKING)
+WINTER 2014 BISIA 213 B SCULPTING THE HUMAN FORM (see below for BISIA 213 D DRAWING PRACTICE AND CRITICAL THINKING)

 This studio art course introduces students to the principles of three dimensional art and design through examination of the human form.
 Students will use basic construction materials such as modeling clay, wire, cardboard and plaster to learn fundamental concepts such as spatial orientation, volume, balance and positive and negative form.
 Techniques for the construction of armatures and application of clay will be covered in studio.
 We will explore how the study of three-dimensional form can be integrated across disciplines and effectively synthesize diverse subject matter related to the human form as it relates to performance.
 In particular, we will render the human form through a series of observation-based studies of live performances.
 Studio classes will include instructional exercises, independent work and group critique.
 Additionally, we will discuss the use of the human form in contemporary sculpture.
 We will look at the work of a wide variety of contemporary artists including Seattle-based artist John Grade, distinguished French-American sculptor Louise Bourgeois and Korean sculptor and installation artist Do-Hu Suh.